Man killed in snowmobile crash on Lake Namakagon

-A 53-year-old Delafield Wisconsin man was killed Friday night March 5 in a snowmobile crash on Lake Namakagon in Bayfield County.
+A 53-year-old Delafield Wisconsin man was killed Friday night, March 5, in a collision of a snowmobile and UTV on Lake Namakagon in Bayfield County.

-The Bayfield County Sheriff's Office reported that they received a 911 call at 8:11 p.m.
-Friday reporting a snowmobile vs. utility terrain vehicle (UTV) accident on Lake Namakagon.

-A passenger on the UTV was medically evucated to a hospital with non-life-threatening injuries.
+A passenger on the UTV was transported to a hospital with non-life-threatening injuries.

 The crash remains under investigation by the Wisconsin Department of Natural Resources and the Bayfield County Sheriff’s Office.